cheryl-xiang/Data-Brief/README.md

 ---

-## ✨ Features
+## Features

-- **📈 Auto-generated Dashboard** — KPIs, revenue trends, top categories, order status, and review distributions.
+- **Auto-generated Dashboard** — KPIs, revenue trends, top categories, order status, and review distributions.
 Dynamically rebuilds when you upload your own CSV
-- **🤖 AI Insights** — Claude automatically generates a plain-English business summary on load
+- **AI Insights** — Claude automatically generates a plain-English business summary on load
-- **💬 Natural Language Chat** — ask any question in plain English, get back the SQL, a results table, and an auto-generated chart
+- **Natural Language Chat** — ask any question in plain English, get back the SQL, a results table, and an auto-generated chart
-- **📂 CSV Upload** — upload any CSV to query it with natural language.
+- **CSV Upload** — upload any CSV to query it with natural language.
 Dashboard, example questions, and insights all adapt to your data
-- **🗂️ View Data** — explore raw data with column summaries, null counts, stats, a search filter, and CSV download
+- **View Data** — explore raw data with column summaries, null counts, stats, a search filter, and CSV download
-- **⬇️ Export SQL** — download all generated queries from your session as a `.sql` file
+- **Export SQL** — download all generated queries from your session as a `.sql` file
-- **⚡ In-memory queries** — powered by DuckDB, no local database file required
+- **In-memory queries** — powered by DuckDB, no local database file required

 ---

-## 🖥️ Demo
+## Demo

 > **Live demo:** *(add your Streamlit Cloud URL here after deploying)*